Charlotte Mason

 Here are some elements of a Charlotte Mason education:

 Living books - Living books are written by a single person with a passion for the subject.
-These are the kind of books you get lost in.
-They stimulate the imagination and make the subject come alive.
-Ms. Mason opposed the use of predigested text books and dumbed down books she referred to as “twaddle”.
-She believed parents should cultivate good tastes in children and help them enjoy literature.
+These are the kind of books you get lost in because they stimulate the imagination and make the subject come alive.

-Narration – Narration is asking a child to retell a story that was read aloud.
-It is a form of reading comprehension that focuses on what the child knows instead of what he doesn’t know.
-Narration improves a child’s concentration and ability to recall information.
-It is done orally in the early years, and in writing beginning at age 10.
+Narration - Narration is retelling a story that was read aloud.
+It is a form of reading comprehension that focuses on what the child knows instead of what he or she doesn't know.

 Short Lessons – Ms. Mason believed in short lessons that prompt children to focus and allow them to study a broad range of subjects such as French, music and art appreciation.
 Lessons can take 10-15 minutes in early years, 30 min in middle school, and an hour in high school.